Raúl Esparza: Television

 In 2007, Esparza had a recurring role on the TV show Pushing Daisies as traveling salesman Alfredo Aldarisio, a role originally given to Paul Reubens.
 In 2009, Esparza recorded the audiobook Under the Dome by Stephen King.
 He has done narration for The House of the Scorpion by Nancy Farmer and The Book of Unholy Mischief by Elle Newmark.
-In January 2010, Esparza performed opposite Lucie Arnaz, Desi Arnaz Jr., and Valarie Pettiford at the 92Y's Lyrics and Lyricist event honoring Desi Arnaz and his orchestra, "Babalu: The American Songbook Goes Latin".
+In January 2010, Esparza performed opposite Lucie Arnaz, Desi Arnaz Jr., and Valarie Pettiford at the 92Y's Lyrics and Lyricist event honoring Desi Arnaz and his orchestra, Babalu: The American Songbook Goes Latin.
 In 2010, Esparza appeared as Abel Plenkov in Wes Craven's My Soul to Take.

 From 2013 to 2015, Esparza appeared in the recurring role of Dr. Frederick Chilton in Hannibal.
-He appeared in the 2016 film Custody, written and directed by James Lapine, as an Administration for Children's Services agent.
+He appeared in the 2016 film Custody, written and directed by James Lapine, as Luis Sanjaro an Administration for Children's Services agent.

-Law & Order: SVU
+Law & Order: Special Victims Unit

 In 2012, Esparza became a recurring actor on the long-running NBC drama series Law & Order: Special Victims Unit as Manhattan Assistant District Attorney Rafael Barba, starting in the third episode of the show's 14th season, "Twenty-Five Acts".
 He appeared in 11 episodes of the show's 14th season.
 On July 17, 2013, he was promoted to series regular for the show's 15th season.
-His character became the first series-regular ADA since Stephanie March in the 11th season and the first regular male ADA in series history.
-His role on SVU was not his first Law & Order role, however, as he had previously portrayed an ADA in a 2009 episode of Law & Order: Criminal Intent, and a suspect in a 2010 episode of the original Law & Order.
-On February 7, 2018, Esparza left SVU in the episode "The Undiscovered Country” after six seasons on the show.
+His character became the first series-regular ADA since Stephanie March's character Alexandra Cabot in the 11th season and the first regular male ADA in series history.
+His role on SVU was not his first Law & Order franchise role, however, as he had previously portrayed ADA Kevin Mulrooney in a 2009 season 8 episode, "Lady's Man", of Law & Order: Criminal Intent, and Dennis Di Palma, a suspect in "Blackmail", a 2010 season 20 episode of the original Law & Order.
+On February 7, 2018, Esparza left SVU in the season 19 episode "The Undiscovered Country" after six seasons on the show.

-Although having left the series to return to the stage, Esparza has been back on the show, making a very brief cameo before the main title in the Season 21 episode "Redemption in Her Corner".
-He made another guest appearance in Season 22 episode "Sightless in a Savage Land" and in the Season 23 Finale, "A Final Call at Forlini's Bar.
+Although having left the series to return to the stage, Esparza has been back on the show, making a very brief cameo before the main title in the season 21 episode "Redemption in Her Corner".
+He made another guest appearance in season 22 episode "Sightless in a Savage Land" and in the season 23 finale, "A Final Call at Forlini's Bar.

 Personal life

 Esparza married Michele Marie Perez, his high-school girlfriend, in 1994.
-They divorced in 2007.
+They divorced in 2008.
 Esparza was the subject of a New York Times profile in 2006 in which he revealed that he is bisexual.